Digital Delusion Pt 2: Prioritising People Over Platforms

 Good habits and bad habits - implications for how we start the School year

-Good habits and bad habits - implications for how we start the School yearBy: Martin Hughes
+Good habits and bad habits - implications for how we start the School yearby: Martin Hughes

 Why do New Year’s resolutions fail, and how can we make new teaching habits stick?
 We explore the neuroscience of habits, the "HALT" triggers, and why focusing on Routines, Relationships, and Station Rotations is the key to a successful Term 1 reset.